ninjvninjv/web_workshop/README.md

 ## Installation for Offline Use
 <img src="resources/images/hint.gif" width=60px>
 <i>
 Wanna make websites on your phone?
-Try installing Web Workshop as a <a href="https://hunterirving.github.io/web_workshop/pages/pwa">Progressive Web App</a>!</i>
-<br>(You can install it as a desktop app, too...)
+Try installing Web Workshop as a <a href="https://hunterirving.github.io/web_workshop/pages/pwa">Progressive Web App</a>!</i> (You can install it as a desktop app, too...)

 ## Technologies Used